 9. Nike Zoom Wildhorse 4

-At a retail price of $110, the Nike Zoom Wildhorse 4 is an inexpensive and popular trail running shoe designed to protect your feet yet provide comfortable support.
+At a retail price of $110, the Nike Zoom Wildhorse 4 is an affordable and popular trail running shoe designed to protect your feet from rugged terrain while providing comfortable support.
 The shoe features a protective plate that keeps your feet stable even on the rockiest surfaces.

 Nike uses Flywire cables to wrap the arch and provide both comfort and stability.
-This creates a strong upper that still manages to have the breathability we expect in a good running shoe.
+This creates a strong upper that still manages to have the breathability runners expect in a good shoe.
 Plush foam cushions the ankle for extra support.